csanyipal/ajqvue/test/AjqvueTest_Readme.txt

 	   rows, and functions in the test database datatypes table xxxxtypes.
 	   Where xxxx stands for the associated database application, ie. mysql, hsql.

+	e.
+Test for each database that support such, ie {H2, HSQL, SQLite, ?}, the creation of both memory and file databases.

+	f.
+Test for each database that support such feature the passing of parameters to Database Name on login.

+	   Example: dbname;PARAMETER_NAME='xxx'?PARAMETER_NAME='xxx'.

 2. Table Summary Printing